 The adjustment of the house types is assessed against the design requirement of policy PP1 Placemaking in so far as the design might alter the character or appearance of this area of the development.
-While the design of houses differs from those previously approved, they still compliment and resemble the differing designs and pallet of material utilised elsewhere in the development.
+While the design of houses differs from those previously approved at this location, they still compliment and resemble the differing designs and pallet of material utilised elsewhere in the development.
+Of note, some updates to materials used, are reflected in other more recent applications for Elgin South.